 Georgia Conservancy President Robert Ramsay

 Robert Ramsay was named Georgia Conservancy President after serving three and a half years as the Conservancy’s Vice President of Development.
 Prior to joining the Georgia Conservancy in 2011, Ramsay served for three years as Senior Associate Director of Philanthropy at the Nature Conservancy of Georgia.
 From 2005 through 2008, he was president of the American Fly Fishing Trade Association, where he and his team lobbied the United States Congress for greater protection of American rivers and streams.
 Robert also served on the Theodore Roosevelt Partnership’s Policy Council from 2007 to 2009.
-In addition to his role at the Conservancy, Ramsay is a 2013 graduate of the Institute for Georgia Environmental Leadership (IGEL), a member of the IGEL Board of Directors and a board member of EarthShare Georgia.
+In addition to his role at the Conservancy, Ramsay is a 2013 graduate of the Institute for Georgia Environmental Leadership (IGEL) and a member of the IGEL Board of Directors.
+In 2016, Ramsay was appointed to the Petroleum Pipeline Commission by Governor Nathan Deal.
+The Commission, working with the Georgia Environmental Protection Division and State Legislators, successfully updated Georgia’s petroleum pipeline sighting guidelines, including enhanced protections for private land owners and Georgia’s natural resources.
+As a member the Georgia Outdoor Stewardship Coalition, Robert served as the groups Legislative Committee Chairman during the 2017 and 2018 Georgia Legislative Session and serves currently as the Georgia Outdoor Stewardship Amendment Campaign Chairman.